glarocca/OpenAIRE_research_products/README.md

 [INFO] 7) [Title]: Search for Baryon Number Violation in Top Quark Production and Decay Using Proton-Proton Collisions at √=13  TeV [..], [Authors]: Petrow, H., [Publisher]: American Physical Society (APS), [Date]: 2024-11-06
 [..]
 ```

+The full list of publications are updated in the Google worksheet (tab `Publications 2024`)

 ## References